vimlet/bundl/docs/md/[3]Examples/[3]Babel.md

 # Babel with Bundl

-Babel is great tool to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments, and as any other tool it can be used with Bundl.
+[Babel](https://babeljs.io) is great tool to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments, and as any other tool it can be used with Bundl.

 # Use - Programmatically

-Simply install `@babel/core` and your favourite preset, for `example@babel/preset-env`.
+Simply install `@babel/core` and your favourite preset, for example `@babel/preset-env`.
 Then add a `use` property with a similar logic to your config:

 *Example bundl.config.js*